Nonish/resume/README.md

-# resume
+# Resume
-Repo for depoly resume.
+This repo is only host my resume.